benjypng/logseq-zoterolocal-plugin/README.md

    - Go to any page that will hold your Zotero template.
    - Type `/Insert Zotero template`.
    - A sample template will be generated.
 Customize as needed.
+   > Note: The <% notes %> should not be in the page properties as the content can be very long
    - If you change the template name, update it in the plugin settings.

    ![Template Example](/screenshots/template.png)